brunoascic/brunoascic/README.md

 ### 🧑‍💻 About me

+I'm a full-stack developer based in Switzerland with a passion for building products end-to-end — from architecting databases and APIs to crafting responsive, user-friendly interfaces.
+I care about code quality, clean design, and shipping things that actually work in production.

-I'm a full-stack developer based in Switzerland, currently working at **3S Swiss Solar Solutions AG**.
-I enjoy building across the whole stack — clean APIs, responsive UIs, and the details that make a product feel polished.
+Currently working at **3S Swiss Solar Solutions AG**, where I build software for the solar energy industry.
+I enjoy working in fast-moving environments where I can take ownership and contribute across the whole stack.

+When I'm not coding, I'm exploring new technologies, tinkering with side projects, or enjoying everything Switzerland has to offer 🏔️

 - 🔭 &nbsp;Working on **solar industry software** at 3S Swiss Solar Solutions
 - 🌱 &nbsp;Currently leveling up in **TypeScript & modern React patterns**
+- 🧠 &nbsp;Interested in **system design, developer tooling & clean architecture**
-- 💬 &nbsp;Ask me about **React, TypeScript, full-stack architecture**
+- 💬 &nbsp;Ask me about **React, TypeScript, Node.js, or full-stack architecture**
+- 🤝 &nbsp;Open to **collaborations, interesting projects & new opportunities**
 - ⚡ &nbsp;Based in **Switzerland** · UTC+2

 ---